RobinHerbots/Inputmask/README.md

 You need to include the inputmask.css in your page to use this option in full.

+### importDataAttributes
+Specify to use the data-inputmask attributes or to ignore them.

+If you don't use data attributes you can disable the import by specifying importDataAttributes: false.

+Default: true

 ## General
 ### set a value and apply mask
 this can be done with the traditional jquery.val function (all browsers) or JavaScript value property for browsers which implement lookupGetter or getOwnPropertyDescriptor